featurist/coypu/README.md

 ### SpecFlow scenarios

 If you are using SpecFlow for your acceptance tests then you will probably want to configure it to provide a single Browser Session scoped to each scenario.
 SpecFlow supports some basic dependency injection which you can use to achieve this as shown in [this gist](https://gist.github.com/2301407).

+### Machine.Specifications specs

+If you are using Machine.Specifications for your acceptance tests then you can use the `Coypu.Should` extension methods to verify the test cases.
+Examples can be found in the file [ShouldExamples.cs](https://github.com/hlaueriksson/coypu/blob/should/src/Coypu.AcceptanceTests/ShouldExamples.cs).

 ### Waits, retries and timeout